Geo Washington's letters

 Conclusion

 This singular body of correspondence stands as the only known direct link between George Washington and the parish that originated his illustrious name and coat of arms.
-Although the complexities of an 18th-century Anglo-American estate prevented any meaningful inheritance from reaching County Durham, the episode underscores the legal, geographic, and familial entanglements that still bound Great Britain and it’s now independent ex-colonies.
+Although the complexities of an 18th-century Anglo-American estate prevented any meaningful inheritance from reaching County Durham, the episode underscores the legal, geographic, and familial entanglements that still bound Great Britain and it’s ex-colonies.

 Appendices 1 & 2 contain the full texts of the 1770 letters and the 1797 exchange, respectively.